klepas/fuckyouimaplatypus-site/index.md

 Locks Bypass 102 (1hr)
 : By topy + klepas

-NFC Hacking (Whole Day - Come and Go @ Chillout Area) : By sysrq
+NFC tags, and why you shouldn’t put one in your hand (Whole Day - Come and Go @ Chillout Area) : By Chris “THIS IS A FAKE NAME” Hansen
+: If you’re actually interested in reasons not to put one in your hand, I’m the wrong person to ask.
+I got really drunk and convinced a stressed out family member to inject it into my hand at 2AM.
+This workshop will however cover things like “Don’t let @snail order NFC tags for you” and “Why can’t you use a proxmark on OS X?“.
+Drop in, drop out, drop a 0day.
+Or don’t.
+I’m a bio, not a cop.

 SDR Foxhunting (Whole Day - Come and Go @ SDR village) : By pamoshea, nullwolf + faz